 View of island, fish ponds and fields from Fort Shafter, Territory of Hawai'i, circa 1916.
 Fort Shafter originated as Kahauiki Military Reservation, established in 1905 as the first permanent US Army post in the Hawaiian Islands.
-It was renamed in 1907.
 [Photo courtesy of Hawaii State Archives, PP-55-5-025, Military-Army Posts-Fort Shafter]